HinaHumayundev/grocery-task/README.md

-# Coolset Frontend Assignment
+# Frontend Grocery Task

-This is a Coolset Assignment (React TypeScript table component with various features such as pagination, row display options, sorting, and filtering.
+This is a Frontend Assignment (React TypeScript table component with various features such as pagination, row display options, sorting, and filtering.
 It also includes additional features like sticky headers/columns, responsiveness, and accessibility).

 ## Features